CreeperInContributionGraph/CreeperInContributionGraph/README.md

 You may be wondering, how am I going to do this perfectly for 56 days straight?
 Surely I must have created a bot or something to automate making commits?
 Nope!
 I'm doing this all manually, which only makes it more impressive, though it doesn't say much for my coding skills.

-Today, I am making four commits, which should finally make the colors on the graph all the correct shades of green.
-If not, then I might have to start over.

 Below is my plan for the final product; my blueprint outlining how many commits are needed for each day.

 ![CreeperContributionGraph.png](CreeperContributionGraph.png)

+Well, this is my last commit for today, which should finally make the colors on the graph all the correct shades of green.
+If not, then I might have to start over.
+See you tomorrow!